harpak-lab/amplification_gxsex/README.md

 Plot for **Fig. S19,20**.
 Code Example: ```sex_selection_supplement.R```

-Analysis for sexually-antagonistic selection was done by Matthew J. Ming.
-Code can be found [here](https://github.com/MattJMing)
+Analysis for sexually-antagonistic selection was done by [Matthew J. Ming](https://github.com/MattJMing).
+Code can be found in the [matt_selection](/matt_selection/) directory.
+Follow the associated README.

 ### More Supplementary Scripts